The lambda calculus is so simple that it doesn't seem to be computing at all, yet it's as powerful as any CPU.

 The halting problem is easy to state: "will a given function terminate or not?"
 No computer can solve it.

 The Chomsky hierarchy relates programming languages, state machines, regexes, and linguistics.

 All computing systems follow these rules and many others, both in theory and in practice.
 Ten dense screencasts cover the major computational topics using code, but no mathematical notation.
-Publication is ongoing, with three screencasts published so far.
+Publication is ongoing, with five screencasts published so far.